-Bayonetta 2 is the upcoming sequel to PlatinumGames' stylish action title Bayonetta.
-Production is being financed by Nintendo, and the game will be released as a Wii U exclusive.
-It is currently scheduled for release in 2014.
+Bayonetta 2 is the sequel to PlatinumGames' stylish action title Bayonetta.
+Published and funded by Nintendo, the game is a Wii U exclusive.

 Visually, Bayonetta's character design has changed, giving her a new outfit and shorter hairstyle.
 The producers stated that they rationalized this change in appearance as something Bayonetta would do; they see her as a woman that makes bold changes in her appearance, and hinted at the possibility that her appearance could change again in a potential future sequel down the road.